 The gentle Farrow and Ball style grey, the generous fanlight, kind-of-awesome steps completed by a warming tumble of wisteria.
 You know there just aren’t going be any interior-travesties inside.

 So here I am, in Dublin, her streets, rhythmic and soothing punctuated by doors that speak out, so I have snapped some of the ‘Dub’ characters….

 There’s a lot of these: shades of chic dark grey – heritage cream, framing of regular planters (note the conservative swag sneaking in here), they are tick-box posh-safe = Tad dull.

 What about the neighbours?
 I guess these two stalwarts of grand Dublin suburbia didn’t discuss their colour schemes when they created the union jack in red-white-and blue harmony.
 Conservative mes-alliance.

 This is my favourite on our street.

 Vivid-Turquoise green with large chinoiserie temple jars in the fan light, and “I don’t really care planters”.
-You know they must be slightly eccentric, possibly older, good book collection and some faded chintz knocking around.
+You know: they must be slightly eccentric, possibly older, good book collection and have some faded chintz knocking around.
 Longing to go inside.